zhreshold/mxnet-ssd/README.md

 * The result is almost identical to the original version.
 However, due to different implementation details, the results might differ slightly.

 ### What's new
+* Now this repo is internally synchronized up to data with offical mxnet backend. `pip install mxnet` will work for this repo as well in most cases.
+* MobileNet pretrained model now provided.
 * Added multiple trained models.
 * Added a much simpler way to compose network from mainstream classification networks (resnet, inception...) and [Guide](symbol/README.md).
 * Update to the latest version according to caffe version, with 5% mAP increase.